petr-kalinin/progtexts2/python_basics_en/2_loops.rst

 The looping pattern seems quite clear, but if you try to write a loop without using ``break``, nothing good would come of that.

-You will probably take one of the several options: for example, like this:
+You'll probably take one of the several options.
+For example, like this:
 ::

     a = int(input())